-If you use liquefied gases as part of your industrial process, you’re also going to want an easy and reliable way to monitor amount of material in your drums.
+If you use liquefied gasses as part of your industrial process, you’re also going to want an easy and reliable way to monitor the amount of material in your drums.
 The right equipment can determine weight with higher accuracy.

-Why Common Technologies Aren’t Good Enough
+Why Common Technologies Aren’t Good Enough For Measuring Accurately

 A New Technological Breakthrough